 Where to start

-All our courses follow the Common European Framework of Reference for Languages (CEFR).
+• All our courses follow the Common European Framework of Reference for Languages (CEFR), with deliberate minor tweaks to sequencing (some things are taught earlier than other schools).
 As a rough guide, each core level takes around 15 hours of classroom learning.
+This sequencing reflects the Hackney Spanish Method™, where key grammatical structures are introduced earlier to support more confident use later on.

 These levels are all about use.
 You already know the core structures, so now it’s about putting them into practice.
 You'll work with real-world materials, develop fluency, and refine how you speak, write, and understand Spanish.
-Each term is different, so you can stay at a level as long as needed without repeating content.
+These are flexible ranges and some students stay at the same level across more than one term.
+The curriculum changes each term to deepen and extend that use without repetition.

 BEGINNER (A1.1)